E&F Services: Better invoicing & collection of user charges

 - Opting to pay by wire transfer to an IATA-managed account

-- For payments using ICH or BSP, your money is protected – in the case of a dispute, the disputed amount is credited in the next billing cycle
+- For payments using ICH or BSP, your money is protected – in case of a dispute, the disputed amount is credited in the next billing cycle

 As a major financial transaction processor, we are regularly audited in our practices including compliance with anti-money-laundering legislation.
 Meaning your money is protected.